mercycorps/DPP-guides/File-sharing/Instructions-GDrive.md

 # File Sharing: GDrive
-Here is a sample use-case for sharing a file, using best practices in Gdrive.
-Imagine that Mercy Corps is working with a consultant (PNW Rocks), to create materials for a major new initiative at Mercy Corps, code-named Big Cheese.
-The Big Cheese project will not be announced publicly until July 2021.
-It is time to collaborate on next steps for the project, in a file called Big Cheese Plans.
+Here is a sample use-case for sharing a file using best practices in Google Drive.
+Imagine that Mercy Corps is working with a consultant (PNW Rocks), to create materials for a major new initiative at Mercy Corps, that is code-named Big Cheese.
+The Big Cheese project will not be announced publicly until July 2021 so it's important to limit who has access t the file.
+To get started, we'll want to collaborate on next steps for the project in a file called "Big Cheese Plans".

 ## Step 1 - Upload
 Upload the file to My Drive.
 ![Uploading a file](images/Filesharing_Gdrive_Step1.png)

 ## Step 2 - Share
-To share the file, right-click it and then click `Share`.
+To share the file, right-click the file and then click `Share`.
 ![Uploading a file](images/Filesharing_Gdrive_Step2.png)
   - Only give access to those who need the file.
 When you share a file in My Drive, the default setting is `Restricted` (to persons or groups), which is the best practice.
 Remember, confidential, private or personally identifiable information (PII) content should *always* have restricted access!
   - The `Anyone with the link` option should only be used for files that hold no confidential information, and are open to the public.
-If the `Anyone with the link` setting was used on a file with confidential private, personal or financial data, it could put Mercy Corps at immediate legal risk, and make it easy for bad actors to use that information for criminal purposes.
+If the `Anyone with the link` setting is used on a file with confidential private, personal or financial data, it could easily and accidentally be shared and put Mercy Corps at immediate legal risk, and make it easy for bad actors to use the information for criminal purposes.

 ## Step 3 - Select level of access
 Enter the email address address for the person you want to share with, then choose the level of access.
 Google defaults to `Editor` access, which is only appropriate for team members who need full access to the dcocument.
 When you are engaging stakeholders for feedback, choose `Viewer` or `Commenter`.
 Best practice is to notify the person, and add a message, explaining why you’ve shared the file.
-To notify, leave that box checked.
+To notify, leave that `Notify people` box checked.
 When done with changes, click `Send`.
 ![Uploading a file](images/Filesharing_Gdrive_Step3a.png)

 Another option is to send a separate email with a link to the file.
 To notify separately via email, uncheck the `Notify people` box.
 After clicking `Done`,  right click the file and choose `Get Link`.
-In the new popup window, click the `Copy link` button, and paste it into your email.
+In the new popup window, click the `Copy link` button, and then paste it into your email.

 ![Uploading a file](images/Filesharing_Gdrive_Step3b.png)